abhijitju06/JUMPt-Version-1.0.0/README.md

 ## Software and Hardware Requirements <br>
 <div align="justify">
 The program was written in MATLAB language.
 The program runs on any Linux, Mac, or Windows computer with MATLAB R2014 (The MathWorks, Inc., Natick, Massachusetts, United States) or the above version.
 The current JUMPt program has been successfully tested with MATLAB R2021 version on the system: 16 GB memory and 3.3 GHz CPU processors with six cores.
-The program needs more time to complete on the system with fewer core processors in the CPU.
+The program needs more time to complete on the system with fewer core processors in the CPU. <br>
-MATLAB toolbox needed:
+MATLAB toolbox needed: <br>
 - Global Optimization toolbox along with other basic toolboxes
 </div>